Adewunmi-Joshua/cloud-practitioner-journey/Launching-EC2-Instance.md

 ![ part of step 9](images/ec2-launch/step-14.png)

-## step 10 Accessing Your EC2 Instance
+## step 10: Accessing Your EC2 Instance

 Give it a few minutes, and you will see the instance (virtual compute) we just launched.
 This is  another computer set up on your system.
-All the setup processes, are what make up the instance.
+All the setup processes are what make up the instance.

 ![ part of step 10](images/ec2-launch/step-15.png)

 Remember I said you can stop it, terminate it, and so on.

 Go back to the AWS page and click on Instances.
-At the top right, you will see the list of instances that are running and a lot of details about your instance.
+At the top left, you will see the list of instances that are running and a lot of details about your instance.
 Now click on Instance State.
 You will see Stop as an option.

 ![ part of step 11](images/ec2-launch/step-16.png)
 ![ part of step 9](images/ec2-launch/step-17.png)

 The main reason to stop it is that AWS bills you a small amount for the time it is running.
 Remember, you only pay for what you are using.
-If you are using a free account, it will deduct from the free $200 credit that AWS gives you.
-If it is not free, you will have to pay for it yourself.
+If you are using a free account, it will be deduct from the free tier credits provided by AWS .
+If it is not free account, you will have to pay for it yourself.